BabelCastBabelCast

 May 2026 · 7 min read

-For decades, translating a service meant hardware: a soundproof booth, a stack of receivers, and a volunteer willing to whisper into a headset for an hour.
-It worked, but it was expensive, hard to staff, and it capped how many languages you could realistically offer.
+For decades, translating a service meant hardware: a soundproof booth, a stack of receivers at the door, and a volunteer willing to whisper into a headset for an hour straight.
+It worked, but the gear was expensive and every additional language meant finding another interpreter, which capped how many languages you could realistically offer.

-You don’t need any of that anymore.
-A modern multilingual service runs on one phone at the front and a QR code in the bulletin.
+You don't need any of it anymore.
+A multilingual service now runs on one phone at the front and a QR code in the bulletin.

 The setup

-Point a phone or laptop at your speaker’s microphone feed and start a BabelCast session.
-Choose the languages your congregation actually speaks.
-That’s the whole broadcast side — no receivers to charge, no booth to build.
+Point a phone or laptop at your speaker's microphone feed and start a BabelCast session.
+Pick the languages your congregation actually speaks.
+That's the whole broadcast side; there are no receivers to charge and no booth to build.

-• A QR code printed in the bulletin or shown on screen.
+• A QR code printed in the bulletin or shown on a screen.

-• Every language you selected, available at once.
+• Every language you selected, live at the same time.

 What the congregation does